esek/evote/README.md

   (\<username\> is the username of the user you just created in MySQL and evote.sql is the SQL dump given in this repository in the install/ folder)

 5. The site should now be working and you can access it in your browser at the host address you entered in the configuration file.
 For example http://evote.yourdomain.com.
-(To be able to          do this you must redirect that subdomain to your server, or edit the `/etc/hosts` file if you are running Linux on you laptop/desktop)
+(To be able to          do this you must redirect that subdomain to your server, or edit the `/etc/hosts` file if you are running Linux on your laptop/desktop)

   If it works you will see the E-vote website in your browser but you will be prompted that you have to configure E-vote.
 Do so by entering http://evote.yourdomain.com/install/setup.php in your browser and enter the correct data.
 By doing this you create the websites configuration file.
   But to be able to do this the “data/” folder in the repository must have full write privileges.
 If the setup script won´t work for some reason the config file has the following structure: